“I am worried about my child…” “Where can I go for help?” “What questions should I ask?”

 The second video Supporting Children & Youth with Mental Health Challenges: What can families expect along the way? talks about how families can prepare for a first meeting with a health professional to discuss their child’s mental health.
 The video outlines how families can help prepare their child for the meeting, questions families are likely to be asked, and questions families might find helpful to ask the health professional as well.

 As part of the Kelty Centre’s efforts to support families from diverse cultural and linguistic backgrounds in BC, the videos are available in seven different languages (French, Farsi, Korean, Mandarin, Cantonese and Punjabi) through voiceover.
-You can find the videos on the Kelty Centre website’s cross-cultural page, the language pages, and on the Parents & Caregivers page.
+You can find the videos in multiple languages on the Kelty Centre website.